dtcarls/fantasy_football_chat_bot/README.md

 - When provided in the Environmental Variables USERS and EMOTES, bot will display them in the scheduled updates
 - Custom formatting changes
 - Custom forks and changes for my two leagues
+- Additional trophies, which will display when the Environmental Variable EXTRA_TROPHIES is set to 1:
+  - Week MVP: Player with the highest score differential.
+Calculated with (actual score - projected score)/projected score
+  - Week LVP: Player with the lowest score differential.
+  - Overachiever: Team with the highest score over their projected score (actual score - projected score).
+Awarded when this is different from the highest overall scorer.
+  - Underachiever: Team with the lowest score under their projected score.
+Awarded when this is different from the lowest overall scorer.

 **What does this do?**